blakepell/AvalonMudClient/README.md

 ### Brief commentary

-I've been in the mud community since the mid 1990's, when I began with playing muds I briefly started on a mud called Moosehead Sled which is of note in MUD history as it served as a beta site for the ROM 2.3 codebase.
-Shortly after I began playing a mud called Dark and Shattered Lands (dsl-mud.org) which I also coded for from the end of 1998 until sometime in 2004.
-It is the mud I consider home where I have made many wonderful friends some of which I've known for over 20 years now.
+I've been in the mud community since the mid 1990's.
+The first mud I began playing on (briefly) was Moosehead Sled which is of note in MUD history as it served as a beta site for the ROM 2.3 codebase.
+Shortly after I followed a number of players there to a new mud called Dark and Shattered Lands (dsl-mud.org) which I also coded for from the end of 1998 until sometime in 2004.
+It is the mud I consider home where I have made many wonderful friends some of which I've known for over 23 or so years now.
 After 10 years of not playing any MUD I came back in 2014.
 That noted, my goal is to code this client in a way that it can be used for all MUDS/MUSH/MUCK games but in practice I use it for play on dsl-mud.org which is a Diku/Merc/ROM derivative mud.
 The examples that I provide in regards to plugins, packages etc. will be centered around that game but should be applicable anywhere.

-I welcome requests, suggestions, feature requests, bug reports, etc. but this is not the venue to have dialog about the game that I play which is often used as the example I provide.
+I welcome requests, suggestions, feature requests, bug reports, collaboration etc. but this is not the venue to have dialog about the game that I play which is often used as the example I provide.
 The mudding community is passionate about the games they play I don't intend to get into conversation about the pros and cons of any specific mud or how they are administered unless it's about how this client interacts with them.
 I don't say that to be rude but to point out that there are better venues for those conversations and this is not that venue.
 For me, this client is a labor of love and I hope that other folks can find find it useful.

 ### Recognition / Thank you to testers